Russel Williams - Looking Through the Horse’s Eyes

 Iain: Can you remember… were you aware of a life force, or a drive that kept you going.

-Russel: Look there’s something that keeps you going under all circumstances.
-Survival instinct I would call it.
-There was never any thought of giving up, you carried on in some fashion or other until you got through, somehow, somewhere.
+Russel: There’s something that keeps you going under all circumstances - survival instinct I would call it.
+There was never any thought of giving up.
+You carried on in some fashion or other until you got through, somehow, somewhere.
 You didn’t know where you were going.
-You were trying to get away from where you were.
+You were trying to get away from where you were, from your predicament.

 Iain: The human spirit we could maybe call it?

-Russel: That’s right exactly.
-Exactly.
-You would do anything you don’t want to do in order to survive, of course.
+Russel: Exactly.
+You would do anything in order to survive.
 Survival is the thing.

 Iain: Then the war broke out and you started...